TobKed/django_on_gcp/README.md

     ```Error: Error creating App Engine application: googleapi: Error 409: This application already exists and cannot be re-created., alreadyExist```

+ - random null for `data.google_project.project.number`, https://github.com/hashicorp/terraform-provider-google/issues/10587#issuecomment-984589651:

+    ```The expression result is null.
+Cannot include a null value in a string template.```

 ### 3. Deploy app

 In my opinion when possible *Terraform* should be used to provide infrastructure only and